awsdocs/amazon-route53-docs/doc_source/health-checks-view-status.md

 # Viewing Health Check Status and the Reason for Health Check Failures<a name="health-checks-view-status"></a>

 On the Route 53 console, you can view the status \(healthy or unhealthy\) of your health checks as reported by Route 53 health checkers\.
-For all health checks except calculated health checks, you can also view the reason for the last health check failure, for example, health checkers were unable to establish a connection with the endpoint\.
+For all health checks except calculated health checks, you can also view the reason for the last health check failure, for example, health checkers were unable to establish a connection with the endpoint\. <a name="health-checks-view-status-console-proc"></a>

 **To view the status and last failure reason for a health check \(console\)**